WebAR or WebXR may come to Web browesers, without any plugins nor native apps.

 One example is here.
 I have made at a 3 day hackathon, inspired by this tweet.
 Check to see this video!

-The biggest benefit of WebAR/XR is, just click a link to open and experience, no installation nor preparation required.
+The biggest benefit of WebAR/XR is, just click a link to open the experience, no installation nor preparation required.

 Also, unlike WebVR, users don’t need to have any hardware, except mobile phone or tablet.
-That means, WebAR/WebXR experience could be reached to more or less 5 billion people.
+That means, WebAR/WebXR experience could be reached to 5 billion people.

-This demo can be applied to several e-commerce cases and others.
-I’m very excited to see the future of the web.
+This demo can be applied several e-commerce cases and others.
+I’m very excited to see the futuer of the web.
 The web will be connected to the real world via WebAR/XR.

 The 3D models which I used are 3D scanned.
 EC shop owner can easily make 3D models without 3D modeling for several products.